 When you rent a car, you will likely be asked if you want to purchase additional insurance through the rental company (on top of what your personal car insurance will cover).
 This insurance can be expensive, often costing $30 per day or more.
 What many travelers may not realize is that your travel credit card company may provide collision insurance for rentals paid for with the card.
 Keep in mind that this type of coverage is usually limited to collisions only, which means that if you hit someone else or cause injuries, your own insurance will have to foot the bill.

 Lost Baggage Insurance

-With approximately 87,000 flights in the U.S. every day, it perhaps should not be surprising that a high number of checked bags are lost or stolen.
-The good news is that if you booked your flight with a travel credit card, it may cover the cost of replacing these items up a certain limit, such as $3,000.
+With approximately 87,000 flights in the U.S. every day, it should not be surprising that a high number of checked bags are lost or stolen.
+The good news is that if you booked your flight with a travel credit card, it may cover the cost of replacing these items up to a certain limit, such as $3,000.
 Just be sure to read the fine print, as certain items are not covered under these policies.
 And if your luggage is merely delayed — not lost or stolen — then the insurance may not cover the cost of buying new clothes or toiletries while you wait for your bag to arrive.

 Stolen Property Insurance

 Whether you’re in the U.S. or traveling abroad, there is always a risk that your personal items will be stolen from your hotel room.
 If you booked your hotel using a travel credit card, then you may be entitled to replace these items.
 Your credit card will cover the cost of purchasing new goods, subject to various exclusions.
 This type of protection can prevent a crime from ruining your vacation entirely.

 Trip Cancellation Insurance